 - At the other end of the spectrum, the days become much shorter as you move towards autumn and by mid-September the sun is once again setting around 7pm.

 - The season for hiking normally begins in mid-June.
-At this time there can still be snow (in 2015, after a winter of extremely heavy snowfall, the first guests of the season needed to use snowshoes for part of the trail!) and temperatures can still be in single figures.
+At this time there can still be snow (in some seasons, after winters of extremely heavy snowfall, the first guests of the season have sometimes needed to use snowshoes for part of the trail!) and temperatures can still be in single figures.
 By the time summer reaches its height towards the end of July, daytime temperatures average in the high teens, but can also be much hotter and occasionally temperatures up to 30 degrees C are possible.

 - You can encounter both midges and mosquitoes in the far north (unlike further south, where only mosquitoes occur), though conditions vary greatly both from year to year and also within the season, so you may encounter more than you expect or none at all.
 Normally, you are likely to encounter fewer mosquitoes/midges during tours at the start and end of the season.
 We always recommend that you dress appropriately and take repellent to ensure your trip is comfortable and enjoyable.
 Read our blog article on mosquitoes for more information.

 - You can see general average temperature and other weather information for Kiruna in northern Sweden here.
 Note that conditions in the mountains and elsewhere in Swedish Lapland can of course vary greatly.

 Hiking in Southern Sweden

 - The hiking season further south is much longer, with tours possible from April/early May to end September or even into October.

 - Conditions in April and May even into early June can still be very cool, so dress warmly, but this is a wonderful and very quiet time to be outdoors in Sweden.
 From early September onwards, the forests blaze with beautiful autumn colours and again you will feel that you have the whole world to yourself!